top of page

 Archival Integration: Process Made Visible

 Among the exhibition’s smartest choices are enlarged photographs of Sorolla at work, hung beside the finished canvases they document.
-The pairing makes both photograph and painting more immediate: the archival image gains authority from the completed work, while the painting becomes more tangible through evidence of its making.
+The pairing makes both photograph and painting more immediate.
+The archival image gains authority from the completed work, while the painting becomes more tangible through evidence of its making.

 The Gardener Painter